vdsquant/market-regime-engine/README.md

 - volatility characteristics by regime
 - transition dynamics (in later days)

-Day 1 focuses only on core inference.
+Phase 1 focuses only on core inference.

 ---